gabeguio/project-buddy/resources/design-document.md

 U3.
 As a user, I want to review a list of tasks on a project to overview the work on a project.

 U4.
-As a user, I would like to mark a task as complete to show what work has been done.
+As a user, I would like to mark a task as complete (in relation to its project) to show what work has been done.

 U5.
 As a user, I want to be able to create and/or delete a project.